 Ah, pastel de nata… There are many good reasons to visit Lisbon, but this utterly delicious custard tart should be high on anyone’s list.
-A good pastel de nata is a dream of egg yolks and vanilla wrapped in crispy dough, sprinkled with cinnamon, and is best eaten warm from the oven.
+A good pastel de nata is a dream of egg yolks and vanilla wrapped in crispy dough, sprinkled with cinnamon.
+It is best eaten warm from the oven.

-Having just moved to Portugal for work, I have plenty of opportunity to try out the many different bakeries in Lisbon who all claim to produce the best pastéis de nata in town (in Portuguese the singular is pastel, and the plural is pastéis).
+Because I had moved to Portugal for work, I had plenty of opportunity to try out many different bakeries in Lisbon.
+They all claim to produce the best pastéis de nata in town (in Portuguese the singular is pastel, and the plural is pastéis).
 Some of them even sell nothing other than pastéis and have decades of specialized craftmanship to speak for them.
-So I decided to do my due diligence and perform a thorough investigation to learn where in Lisbon one can find the most delicious pastel of all.
+So I decided to do my due diligence.
+I performed a thorough investigation to learn where in Lisbon one can find the most delicious pastel of all.
 On this page I will list the bakeries that I have tried, ranked from best to my least favourite.
-And my quest continues, so I will update this page regularly whenever I find new pastéis worth sharing.
 If you are looking for the best pastel de nata in Lisbon, check out the below list!

 Manteigaria, Rua da Loreto 2 – open daily from 08:00 to midnight. € 1 for one pastel.